nochinator/fan-academy/README.md

 ## Why create Fan Academy?

 I loved playing Hero Academy back in the day, and no other mobile game has come close to replicating the fun I had with it.
 Although the game still runs on Steam, the servers were shut down years ago, making it unplayable in its original form.
-I decided to bring it back as a fan project, alongside my wife, to allow others to rediscover the game.
+I decided to bring it back as a fan project to allow others to rediscover the game.

 The name **Fan Academy** highlights that this is a fan project, with no commercial intent, just a passion to preserve and share a great game.

-## What tech do you use?
+## How was Fan Academy made?

 Fan Academy is written in Typescript, and is being developed using the game engine [Phaser](https://phaser.io/) for the client and Node, Express and [Colyseus](https://colyseus.io/) for the back-end.